uploadcare/file-uploader-examples/examples/angular-uploader/app-example/README.md

 ## Integration notes

+### Angular + Web Components

-Blocks are native to the Web but not to React.
-It's easy to use Blocks in a React app, but note that a part of your solution will encapsulate non-React code.
+Blocks are native to the Web but not to Angular.
+However, Angular does everything to make solutions based on Web Components to work properly with it.

-In this example we created a [FileUploader](./src/FileUploader/FileUploader.tsx) component which provides React-friendly API for the rest of the app.
-There are Blocks inside of this component and nowhere else.

-### Non-React things you should know about

-1. Communicate with Blocks File Uploader with [events](https://uploadcare.com/docs/file-uploader/data-and-events/).
-   You will find them in the example.
-It's easy to handle using hooks like [`useEffect`](https://react.dev/reference/react/useEffect).

-2. Use `class` attribute instead of `className`.

-3. Some attributes required by Blocks are kebab-cased, not camelCased as usual for React world.

-4. You are able to invoke [some methods of File Uploader](https://uploadcare.com/docs/file-uploader/api/) to control its behavior.
+To help Angular to figure out where you're using Web Components, you have to set `schemas` property of the file uploader component to `[CUSTOM_ELEMENTS_SCHEMA]`, where `CUSTOM_ELEMENTS_SCHEMA` is a special schema imported from `@angular/core`.
+In this example we have done it inside [the file-uploader component](./src/app/file-uploader/file-uploader.component.ts).

+You may like to read [custom element schemas](https://angular.dev/guide/components/advanced-configuration#custom-element-schemas) doc, if you want to know more about using custom elements in Angular.

 ### Styling

 If your styling solution may provide class string or style object, feel free to use them on blocks like `lr-file-uploader-regular` and override default class using CSS variables.

 Otherwise you may go “full override” way and pass a string with styles to a File Uploader type of your choice.